deepfryed/chuck/README.md

-# Debugging HTTP Proxy in Ruby
+# Chuck - A Debugging HTTP Proxy in Ruby

 A debugging proxy like CharlesProxy written in plain Ruby.
-You intercept requests, redirect or rewrite them using simple callbacks.
+You can intercept requests, redirect or rewrite them using simple callbacks.

 ## Features